 3000 PSI in general will be the best for removing the most stubborn paints off the wooden deck surface.

 If you want, you can either rent or purchase a pressure washer to do the task.

-But before you spend your money into this device, you should clearly know about the process and size of pressure washer you should use to strip the paint.
+Before you spend your money on a good power washer device, you should clearly know about the process and size of the pressure washer you should use to strip the paint.

 Here are a few tips to help you find the right type of equipment to use.

 1- Check Nozzles